Updated 16 April 2026

 [Your Name]

 When to use: Any standard resignation where you are leaving on good terms.
-Works for individual contributors, mid-level managers, and team leads.
-Appropriate for companies of any size.
+Works for individual contributors, mid-level managers, and team leads at companies of any size.

 2. Resigning from a Job You Loved

-Sometimes you leave a role not because anything was wrong, but because a better opportunity came along, you are relocating, or your career goals shifted.
-In these cases, a slightly warmer tone is appropriate.
-This template acknowledges the positive experience without being overly sentimental.
+Sometimes you leave not because anything was wrong, but because a better opportunity came along, you are relocating, or your career goals shifted.
+A slightly warmer tone is appropriate here.
 According to LinkedIn data, employees who leave on genuinely positive terms are 3.2 times more likely to return as "boomerang employees" later in their careers, and boomerang hires are up 36% since 2020.

 Dear [Manager Name],